 The trash cans bothered him, too.

-Friday, Mr. Sommerhof dealt with a series of small problems, too.
-Among them: fans arriving for the game with tickets to seats that do not exist; gates that did not opened at precisely the right time.
+Friday, Sommerhof dealt with a series of small problems, too.
+Among them: fans with tickets to seats that do not exist, and gates that did not open at precisely the right time.

 The gate situation also can be solved fairly easily.
 Friday, some opened, as scheduled, at 1 p.m., others 10 minutes later.